- International Fees

 Important information

-5. Please email cstflex@bcit.ca for Departmental approval.
+- Please email cstflex@bcit.ca for Departmental approval.
 Include your Student number (A0#) and COMP__ and preferred CRN __ and Program Declaration____.
 This is a web-based course with synchronous class times.
 Course is 18 hours synchronous online classes.
-Participants must provide their own current model PC device with microphone and video camera.
-A minimum of an i5 or equivalent processor, 8 GB of RAM, 256 GB storage and high-speed internet access are required.
+You should prepare to spend 3 hours on homework for every 1 hour of class time.
+Depending on the student, this course may require an average total time commitment of 12+ hours per week; 3 hours of synchronous class time and 9+ hours per week for homework.
+BCIT Computing is primarily a Microsoft Windows environment.
+Students must provide their own current model Windows-compatible PC. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
+Highspeed internet access is needed for online sections and for homework.
+Mac users must have the ability to manage and support their iOS computer.
+They may need to create a virtual Windows environment using Parallels or VMWare Fusion.
+COMP instructors may not be able to assist Mac users with software compatibility issues.
+BCIT does not provide access to Parallels or support for students to use a Mac to run Windows.
 Students will be provided with a limited amount of server and data access outside of class each week for the course duration.
 Late registration is not permitted.

 Status